0

 • Brain regenerative potential for age-related cognitive and memory issues

-• Suggested help with mental energy, focus, attention and learning
+• Suggested help with mental energy, focus, attention, learning and other cognitive functions

 • Helps to promote long-range brain health, sharp memory and mental clarity